d031182/modeling-in-sap-data-warehouse-cloud/README.md

 ## Overview

-The exercises are meant to be built in this particular order starting from basic concepts, while the more advance aspects are following later.
+The exercises are meant to be built in this particular order starting from basic concepts and diving step by step into deeper advanced features while processing with the exercises.
+The exercises are also based on each other.
+Hence, they prerequisite each other.

 Please be aware, when creating this tutorial features might be updated or replaced in SAP Data Warehouse Cloud.
 Nonetheless, I hope it still give you a solid understanding on the fundamental concepts in modeling.